-(iii) Dividend income
+(ii) Dividend income

-Dividend income is recognised in profit or loss on the date that the Group's or the Company's right to receive payment is established.
+Dividend income is recognised in profit or loss on the date that the Company's right to receive payment is established, which in the case of quoted securities is the ex-dividend date.

-(iv) Finance income
+(iii) Finance income

 Finance income includes interest income and income from highly liquid investments.
 Interest income is recognised as it accrues using the effective interest method in profit or loss.
-Income from highly liquid investments is recognised when the Group's and the Company's right to receive payment is established.
+Income from highly liquid investments is recognised when the Company's right to receive payment is established.

-(n) Income tax
+(I) Income tax

 Income tax expense comprises current and deferred tax.
-Current and deferred tax are recognised in profit or loss.
+Current tax and deferred tax are recognised in profit or loss.